London (1764 ship): Career

 In 1777 Irwin was renamed Weir.
-In 1779 she was armed with 16 × 4-pounder + 4 × 3-pounder guns but by 1781 reduced to 6 x 3pdr.
+In 1779 she was armed with 16 × 4-pounder + 4 × 3-pounder guns but by 1781 reduced to 6 × 3-pdrs.

 In 1784 Weir was renamed London and by then registered at London.

 Wreck and controversy

 London, Robertson, master, was driven onto the rocks at Rapparee Cove, near Ilfracombe, Devon, on 9 October 1796 in stormy weather while returning from Saint Kitts, carrying a number of black French prisoners from Saint Lucia.
 About 50 prisoners were reported drowned, but others reached shore.
 Four of five chests of gold and silver coins were recovered.

 In the 1790s African slaves in the French West Indies colonies were freed, and many were enlisted into the army to serve alongside mixed-race and European troops in the war with Britain for control of the islands.
 On Saint Lucia the garrison at Fort Charlotte, Castries, surrendered in May 1796 and over 2000 mostly Black and mixed race French soldiers, and some women and children, were transported as prisoners of war, in over 100 ships, to Portsmouth, arriving in October.
 London was part of that fleet, but bad weather pushed her off course.

 In 1997 a mass grave was discovered at Rapparee Cove, including bones still bearing manacles.
 Some bones were analysed at Exeter University by archeologist Mark Horton but that was inconclusive and was not published.
 Dr Horton said in 2007 that he did not believe that those bones came from black slaves, but more likely from soldiers from France, or even Devon locals; adding that it was possible to re-examine them in the light of developments in DNA analysis.
 The debate has continued over whether there should be further analysis and, if the origins can be confirmed, what should happen to the remains.